-How to write great copy for your website
+How to write B2B Marketing copy for your website and attract more visitors

 It takes 500ms for someone to click away from your site, making this article essential reading for online content

-Considering the general consensus was that it took 8 seconds before someone decided if they liked your site or not, this information makes it even more important to ensure that your landing page (either a stand-alone promotional page or any page someone can arrive on your website!!!) is optimised for results.
+Considering the general consensus was, that it took 8 seconds before someone decided if they liked your site or not, this information makes it even more important to ensure that your landing page (either a stand-alone promotional page or any page someone can arrive at on your website) is optimised for results.

-There are various links and resources on this blog/site, but the important factor to bear in mind is that your web site is or can be a 24/7 sales person and so it must be up to the job.
+There are various links and resources on this blog/site, but the important thing to bear in mind is that your website is, or can be, a 24/7 sales person and so it must be up to the job.

 - Does your landing page state what the offer is?

-- Does your landing page show them how to get started and move to the next phase?
+- Does your landing page show them how to get started and how to move on to the next phase?

 Dr Lindgaard added, “As websites increasingly jostle for business, companies should take note that unless the first impression is favourable, visitors will be out of your site before they even know that you might be offering more than your competitors," she warned.